 The Case of Telecurso in Brazil

 The Federation of Industries of the State of São Paulo then struck a deal with FRM to prepare a new Telecurso for its workers.
-In this joint venture, the industrialists contributed US$30 million to produce a new program, and Globo offered to broadcast it without any charges.
-Globo also donated the equivalent of US$60 million worth of commercial TV time to promote the new program, called Telecurso 2000.
+In this joint venture, the industrialists contributed US$30 million to produce a new program and Globo offered to broadcast it without any charges.
+Globo also donated the equivalent to US$60 million worth of commercial TV time to promote the new program, called Telecurso 2000.

 The Case of Telesecundaria in Mexico

 Telesecundaria was created over three decades ago, to respond to the needs of rural Mexican communities where a general secondary school (grades 7-9) was not feasible, since the number of students was very low and it was difficult to attract teachers.
 The main characteristics of Telesecundaria have always been:

 - the use of television to carry most of the teaching load; and

 - the utilization of one teacher to cover all subjects, rather than the subject matter specialists used in general secondary schools.